Configure Health Alerts

 .

-Alert line component
+Alert Line component

-Component can be used to narrow down what the previous type
+to narrow down what the previous type

 value specifies for each alert or template.
-Continuing from the previous example, component

 might include MySQL